Kapeli Pifeleti: USA Selects

 Having lived several years in San Francisco while growing up, Pifeleti was eligible to play for the USA.
 Pifeleti was named to the roster for the USA Selects ahead of the 2018 Americas Pacific Challenge.
 However, he did not make an appearance for the team during the competition.

 USA Eagles

 Pifeleti made his debut for the USA Eagles on February 23, 2019, appearing as a substitute, in the Eagles' 33–28 victory over Brazil during the 2019 Americas Rugby Championship.
 Pifeleti qualified to represent the United States by meeting World Rugby's residency requirement.

 Personal life

-Pifeleti has an older brother, Fakaʻosi Pifeleti, who also plays rugby as a prop for the San Diego Legion.
+Pifeleti has an older brother, Fakaʻosi Pifeleti, who also plays rugby as a prop for the Chicago Hounds.
 Their father, ʻOtenili Pifeleti, played rugby for the Tonga national and Samoa national teams, and served as captain of the former during the 1980s.